See below for answers to questions that may be of interest to faculty. Email us if you have questions that aren’t answered below!

 Why do my graduate students need a union?

-Second, unionizing gives graduate workers a contract they can enforce, improving morale and creating a better environment for their growth as workers and students.
-We now have recourse to grieve unsafe and unfair working conditions, for one.
-Our new contract also guarantees that total compensation will rise yearly, all union workers will receive at least 90% healthcare subsidies and free StuDent coverage, and workers will have access to a dependent health care fund and a child care fund.
-These provisions make it much easier for us to do our jobs and to thrive in our programs.
+- Unionizing creates a better environment for our growth as workers, students, and people.
+Through our union, we have recourse to grieve unsafe and unfair working conditions.
+Our contract supports our health and well-being and the well-being of our dependents.
+It provides us with annual compensation raises, healthcare subsidies, free dental care coverage, access to dependent health care funding, and funding for child care.
+These provisions make it easier for us to do our jobs and to thrive in our programs.

-Third, our graduate union gives us a leg up socially.
-We develop skills to advocate for ourselves and our colleagues.
+- Unionizing prepares us for our future after graduate school.
+Through actively participating in our union, we develop skills to advocate for ourselves and our colleagues.
 We reach out across department, school, and university lines to form relationships that prove personally fulfilling and professionally useful.
-We gain experience juggling multiple commitments in addition to a dissertation and so are better prepared for the demands of junior faculty.

 What are the department responsibilities outlined in the contract?

-- All graduate employment opportunities have to be posted so that eligible students know that they can apply
+- Posting employment opportunities: All graduate employment opportunities have to be posted so that all eligible students know that they can apply.

-- Appointment letters have to be given to the student at least 10 business days before the appointment starts, minimally stating the position’s salary, duration, and expected average hours per week.
+- Timely provision of appointment letters: Appointment letters must be provided to students at least 10 business days before the appointment starts, minimally stating the position’s salary, duration, and expected average hours per week.

-- Graduate student adjuncts should be compensated according to the Adjunct Union rate, with the same salary per contact hour.
+- Compensation rates: Graduate student adjuncts should be compensated according to the Adjunct Union rate, with the same salary per contact hour.

-- If a graduate worker believes that the terms of the contract have been violated, they are entitled to initiate a grievance and must be permitted to have union representation with them at every step of the procedure.
+- Permission for students to initiate grievances: If a graduate worker believes that the terms of the contract have been violated, they are entitled to initiate a grievance and must be permitted to have union representation with them at every step of the procedure.